smartdevcode/RustScan/README.md

 To install Docker, [follow their guide](https://docs.docker.com/engine/install/).

-**Once Docker is installed, you can either build your own image using the `Dockerfile` (alpine) provided in the repo, or alternatively, use the published Docker image like below (most convenient)**

-Simply run this command against the IP you want to target:
+**Once Docker is installed, run this command against the IP you want to target.**

 ```
 docker run -it --rm --name rustscan cmnatic/rustscan:debian-buster rustscan 127.0.0.1
 ```

 Note: this will scan the Docker's localhost, not your own.

+This will download the Docker image.

 Once done, you will no longer need to re-download the image (except when RustScan updates) and can use RustScan like a normal application.